Joyland Amusement Park (Wichita, Kansas): Summary

-Roller coaster
+Roller Coaster

-The park's 1949 wooden roller coaster, built by Philadelphia Toboggan Company and designed by Herbert Paul Schmeck, was one of the last surviving original wooden coasters.
-It was one of 33 coasters remaining of the 44 designated as Coaster Classics by American Coaster Enthusiasts.
-Originally called simply "Roller Coaster", it had a 2600 ft track span, 80 ft drop and 50 mi/h top speed.
+The park's 1949 wooden roller coaster, originally known simply as Roller Coaster, was built by Philadelphia Toboggan Coasters and designed by Herbert Schmeck.
+It was one of then 33 coasters remaining of the 44 designated as Coaster Classics by American Coaster Enthusiasts.
+It had a 2600 ft track span, 80 ft drop and 50 mi/h top speed.
 It was the only remaining coaster in North America using vintage rolling stock with fixed lap bars.
-It was renamed "The Nightmare" for a time in 2006.
+It was renamed Nightmare for a time in 2006 following refurbishments.
 It was extensively damaged in a windstorm in early April 2015 and permanently dismantled shortly thereafter.

 Fairground organ

 The park had a Mammoth Military Band Organ, also known as a Wurlitzer Style #160.
 The organ was installed in 1950.
 The park also added Louie, an animatronic clown who sat before the keyboard and "played" it.

 Carousel

 The park also featured an original Allan Herschell Company designed carousel, which was built in 1949, and still had all of the original horses.
-In May 2014, Joyland owner Margaret Nelson Spear donated it to Botanica in Wichita, with plans for a full restoration.
+In May 2014, Joyland owner Margaret Nelson Spear donated it to Botanica, The Wichita Gardens with plans for a full restoration.
 After restoration, it was opened to the public on November 28, 2019.